 In 1975, R.C., “Hoppy, Gene And Me” by Roy Rogers peaked at #65 on the pop singles chart.

 In 1979, “Makin' It”, yet another one of those post-teen TV comedies in 1979, debut on ABC.
 It was set in a disco, but it bombed.
 The theme song of the series was a hit on the record charts.

-In 1980, "A Christmas Together" album by John Denver & The Muppets was certified Gold and Platinum by the RIAA
+In 1980, “A Christmas Together” album by John Denver and The Muppets was certified Gold and Platinum by the RIAA

 In 1982, “Late Night With David Letterman”, TV Talk Show, debut on NBC where it stayed for 11 years.
 (Due to the quirk in time zones, it was early February 2nd, Eastern/Pacific time at 12:30am when it premiered, but it was 11:30pm Central and Mountain times where it first aired, so the policy is to mention the earliest date it premiered nationwide, or the night it feels like it is.)
 As of on this date in 1998, they did (not counting the 90 daytime shows from 1980) 1,810 shows for the NBC version, plus 952 shows for a total of 2,762 shows (hey Donz, some new info please?)!
 The show featured Stupid Pet Tricks, Top 10 Lists, Viewer Mail, Larry “Bud” Melman, Manny the Hippie, The Peacock Ladies, and a whole lot more wacky, offbeat, weird and bizarre stuff.